BenWhetton/keras-surgeon/README.md

 `inception_flowers_prune` shows how to delete channels from many layers simultaneously using the `Surgeon` Class.

 ##Limitations:
-The following layers are not fully supported; `delete_channels` cannot be used on any models containing these layers:
+The following layers are not fully supported; `delete_channels` might not work on models containing these layers (it depends if they are affected by the operation):
 * `Lambda`
 * `SeparableConv2D`
 * `Conv2DTranspose`